HackerHarry/mffbashbot/README.md

 'Adviser' and 'Automaton' are being developed by [@linus--tux](https://github.com/linus--tux) these days.

 All the info you might need, can be found in the [mffbashbot wiki](https://github.com/HackerHarry/mffbashbot/wiki).

-If you feel obliged to make a donation for my work, i'll happily transmit my<br>
-PayPal details.

 Questions and comments can be posted to the [forum](http://myfreefarm-berater.forumprofi.de/f15-Bash-Bot.html).